Rockville Chautauqua Pavilion

-Rockville Chautauqua Pavilion, also known as Beechwood Park Pavilion, is a historic Chautauqua pavilion located at Rockville, Indiana.
+Rockville Chautauqua Pavilion, also known as Beechwood Park Pavilion, is a historic Chautauqua pavilion located at Rockville, Indiana, United States.
 The pavilion was built in 1913, and is a roughly octagonal heavy timber-frame building.
 It has a raised 1 1/2-story, clerestory square section with a decked hipped roof.
 Also on the property are the contributing park entry gates (1928), a picnic shelter, and a water fountain.
 The property hosted annual summer chautauquas from 1913 to 1930.

 It was listed on the National Register of Historic Places in 1999.